Where to Stay in Malaga First Time: Best Areas

 You may even have the chance to book a tour out on one of the many traditional wooden fishing boats if you are lucky.

 Combined with beautiful beaches and a small collection of beach bars with a traditional atmosphere, it is the perfect spot for anyone seeking an authentic Spanish break.
-As everything is geared towards locals, it even offers reasonable prices, so won’t pose a problem for those on a budget.

-Best places to stay in Pedregalejo:
+Best places to stay in Malaga in Pedregalejo for first-time tourists:

 🔍FIND BEST HOTELS IN PEDREGALEJO